Protect IP / SOPA Bills Break the Internet

 The Internet is one of the United States most robust industries and it allows communications among billions and has been the backbone of protests around the world.
 But a new bill proposes that we give the power to censor the Internet to the entertainment industry.

-S. Rosendahl, CEO of Austin, Texas based green hosting firm, GreenHostIt, has formally announced that GreenHostIt has taken a position in opposition to Protect IP and SOPA.
+Austin, Texas based green hosting firm, GreenHostIt, has formally announced that GreenHostIt has taken a position in opposition to Protect IP and SOPA.

 GreenHostIt CEO stated,